python/devguide/security/psrt.rst

 Developing a patch privately
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Patch development can begin once a report has been accepted, as the PSRT bot
+will automatically create a temporary private fork for the advisory.
-Patch development can initially be done privately by selecting the
+The fork can also be created earlier by repository admins or reporters by selecting
-'Start a temporary private fork' button within the GHSA ticket.
-Note that
+the :guilabel:`Start a temporary private fork` button within the GHSA ticket.
-due to the size of Git repositories, this fork repository may
+Note that due to the size of Git repositories, this fork repository may
 take several minutes to create.
 Once the fork has been created any PSRT member
 or GHSA collaborator can clone the fork and develop a fix and push a branch: